 But if the person is unreachable for any reason, it will strengthen the possibility that a problem really happened.
 If so, the scam is likely to succeed.
 Especially as, in the case of a close person, we are less reluctant to help when necessary.

-AF to thank you for the example of e-mail received through an inbox of piracy.
+Thanks to AF for the example of e-mail received.